Josiah Francis (Hillis Hadjo)

 Josiah Francis, also called Francis the Prophet, native name Hillis Hadjo ("crazy-brave medicine") (c.
-1770–1818), was "a charismatic religious leader" of the Red Stick Creek Indians.
+1770–1818), was a "charismatic religious leader" of the Red Stick Creek Indians.
 According to the historian Frank Owsley, he became "the most ardent advocate of war against the white man, as he believed in the supremacy of the Creek culture over that of the whites".
 He traveled to London as a representative of several related tribal groups, unsuccessfully seeking British support against the expansionism of the United States, then was captured and hanged by General Andrew Jackson shortly after his return to Spanish Florida.

 Name

 His native name has been written with a variety of spellings in English: Hilis, Hildis, and Hidlis.
 His last name is found as Hadgo, Hadsho, and Haya.
 There are also combined forms found, such as Hillishago and Hillishager.
 "The English always referred to him as Hidlis Hadjo."
 In a letter, Andrew Jackson called him "Hillishageer".

-In traditional Creek orthography, his name would be Heles-haco /hilis-hatʃo/ “Crazy Medicine” composed of the medicinal prefix heles- and the war title haco “crazy”.
+In traditional Creek orthography, his name would be Heles-haco /hilis-hatʃo/ “Crazy Medicine” composed of the medicinal prefix heles- and the war title haco "crazy".

 Parents and early life

 Francis was the son of a Muscogee Creek mother and a father of European descent.
-Since Muscogee Creeks were matrilineal and matrilocal, Francise inherited his clan from his mother and was a citizen of the Muscogee Confederacy.
+Since Muscogee Creeks were matrilineal and matrilocal, Francis inherited his clan from his mother and was a citizen of the Muscogee Confederacy.
 Francis and others like him became military leaders, passionate defenders of the Creek cause, apparently to demonstrate their legitimacy to the full-blooded Creek.
-Francis refused to wear white man's clothing during his visit to New Orleans.
+Francis refused to wear white men's clothing during his visit to New Orleans.
 He was a trader and metal artisan, the latter skill learned from his father, David Francis, a South Carolina frontier blacksmith and silversmith.
 He "lived among the Alabama and Coushatta people near the point where the Cousa and Tallapoosa Rivers joined to form the Alabama", near modern Montgomery, Alabama.
 Little is known about his mother or his childhood.

 Francis married Hannah Moniac (Muscogee), half-sister of William Weatherford and aunt of David Moniac, the first Native American to graduate from the U. S. Military Academy at West Point.
 David's father and Hannah's half-brother was "the prosperous and well-known Creek businessman Samuel Moniac.
 She was a relative of Muscogee leader Alexander McGillivray," who led the faction of "southern" Muscogee Creeks that were more receptive to assimilation into American society as a survival technique.